‘Land rights now’

 3. Which government began drawing up the first land rights legislation, and which government actually passed it?

-In 1788 British settlers and convicts colonised Australia.
-Aboriginal and Torres Strait Islander peoples began to lose control of their land as the white settlers spread across the continent.
-Aboriginal people resisted colonisation, but many communities were no longer able to live on their own country.
+In 1788 British settlers and convicts began to colonise Australia.
+First Nations peoples resisted colonisation, but many communities were no longer able to live on their own Country.

 In the Northern Territory, the colonisers set up large pastoral stations.
-Many Aboriginal communities in the Northern Territory were able to retain a connection to their land by working on these pastoral stations.
-But Aboriginal workers were usually treated badly and very often not paid for their work.
+Many First Nations communities in the Northern Territory were able to retain a connection to their land by working on these pastoral stations.
+But First Nations workers were usually treated badly and very often not paid for their work.

 ‘Every part of Australia — had a name and use and belonged to someone.’